 If your wildflowers aren’t growing in the ideal spot, you can transplant them.
 However, you’ll need to move them at the right time of year.

-The best time to transplant wildflowers is whenever they’re not in bloom.
+In my experience, the best time to transplant wildflowers is whenever they’re not in bloom.
 This is usually in the spring or fall for biennial and perennial wildflowers.
 Annual wildflowers can be transplanted while they’re in bloom because they only live for a single year.

 However, perennial wildflowers live for several years and need to store energy during the winter.
 That’s why it’s critical only to move perennial wildflowers in spring or fall when they aren’t in flower.
 This allows them to recuperate some energy in their new location before the next flowering season.

-How Do You Transplant Wildflowers?
+How Do You Transplant?